 The only constraint is the radiation exposure.

-pQCT denotes peripheral quantitative computed tomography which is done on appendicular skeleton, such as the arms or legs.
+pQCT denotes peripheral quantitative computed tomography which is done on the appendicular skeleton, such as the arms or legs.

-Dedicated peripheral CT scanners to measure BMD and bone morphology in the radius and tibia are smaller, more mobile and less expensive that whole body CT scanners.
+Dedicated peripheral CT scanners to measure BMD and bone morphology in the radius and tibia are smaller, more mobile and less expensive that whole-body CT scanners.